 Promotional materials; and

-Detailed statement from an authorized representative about the ownership and control of the company.
+A detailed statement from an authorized representative explaining ownership and control of the company.

 L1 Visa Fees